tshubham7/go-microservices/user/readme.md

 ### user service

-# installing grpc and protoc

-    find the instructions about this topic here, https://github.com/tshubham7/go-microservices/blob/master/readme.md

 # installation

-    run go get command to install the packages
+    run 'go get' command to install the packages

 # database and migrations

-    make sure you have postgres database created on your local system with the configuration as defined in package db, user/db/db.go for eg. i have hard coded the config as user=postgres, host=localhost, port=5432, password=1234, dbname=user_service_db
-    migrations will run when you actually run the main file
+    you don't have to worry about DBs, We are using gorm sqlite, the moment you run 'go run main.go' command it will create a new db and migrations you will later see a file named invoice_service.db created.

 # run the application

-    go run main.go
+    $ go run main.go
     this will expose the api on port 9001